-The Fund may also, temporarily and/or on an ancillary basis, invest in distressed debt securities (securities of companies that are, or are about to be, involved in reorganisations, financial restructurings, or bankruptcy), convertible securities or contingent convertible securities will not exceed 5% of the Fund's net assets).
+The Fund may also, temporarily and/or on an ancillary basis, invest in distressed debt securities (securities of companies that are, or are about to be, involved in reorganisations, financial restructurings, or bankruptcy), convertible securities or contingent convertible securities (investments in contingent convertible securities will not exceed 5% of the Fund's net assets).
 Investments in defaulted debt securities would, under normal market conditions, typically represent no more than 10% of the Fund's net assets.
 The Fund may also invest up to 10% of its net assets in units of UCITS and other UCIs.

-The expected level of exposure that could be subject to total return swaps (unfunded) amounts to 11% of the Fund's net assets, subject to a maximum of 50%.
+Exposure to total return swaps The expected level of exposure that could be subject to total return swaps (unfunded) amounts to 11% of the Fund's net assets, subject to a maximum of 50%.

-Considering the investment objectives, as stated above, the Fund may appeal to Investors looking to:
+Investor Profile Considering the investment objectives, as stated above, the Fund may appeal to Investors looking to: